plandes/zotsite/README.md

   and finds a PDF or site to view withouth the user having to do this.
 * Use something like zotxt to make this work with a plugin rather than directly against the SQLite DB.

-## Zotero Plugin Listing

-This is listed as a [plugin] on the Zotero site.

 ## Ubuntu and Linux Systems with Python 3.5 or Previous Version